nokia/danm/README.md

  5. spec.Options.Host_device cannot be modified
  6. spec.Options.Device_pool cannot be modified

+Every DELETE TenantNetwork operation is subject to the DanmNet validation rule no.15.

 Not complying with any of these rules results in the denial of the provisioning operation.
 ##### ClusterNetwork
-Every CREATE, and PUT ClusterNetwork operation is subject to the DanmNet validation rules no. 1-11, 13.
+Every CREATE, and PUT ClusterNetwork operation is subject to the DanmNet validation rules no. 1-11, 13-14.

+Every DELETE ClusterNetwork operation is subject to the DanmNet validation rule no.15.

 Not complying with any of these rules results in the denial of the provisioning operation.
 ##### TenantConfig
 Every CREATE, and PUT TenantConfig operation is subject to the following validation rules: